 - Conduct performance tuning support

-Becoming an entry-level Database Administrator (DBA) takes about two to seven years.
-But if you succeed to get your first Database Administrator (DBA) job, it will not take another more than three years before you will be able to develop any sort of competency as an expert Database Administrator (DBA).
+Well, it takes about two to seven years to become an entry-level Database Administrator (DBA).
+However, if you succeed to get your first job as a Database Administrator (DBA), it should not take more than three years before you can develop any sort of competency as an expert Database Administrator (DBA).

-As one of the top five highest-paying IT career paths, Database Administrators (DBAs) get handsome paychecks.
-On average, they earn better than network systems, data communication analysts, and telecommunication specialists.
+Database Administrators (DBAs) are among the five highest-paying IT careers.
+In general, they earn more than network systems, data communication analysts, and telecommunication specialists.
 We have listed state-wise database administrator salaries here.

-Usually, Database Administrators (DBAs) work in full-time salaried positions.
-However, many companies prefer to employ DBAs on a contract basis to work on special database projects.
+Usually, Database Administrators are employed in full-time salaried positions.
+However, many companies prefer to hire DBAs on a contract basis for special database projects.
 You can expect the following salary ranges when searching for a Database Administrator (DBA) position:

 |Career Level||Experience||Salary in US Dollars|

-Database Administration training mostly takes place online and results in DBA certification.
-One of the best ways to show how much you value your data is how much understanding you have about it and show how proficient you are at managing it is to get certified.
+Database Administration training is typically conducted online and leads to DBA certification.
+One of the most effective ways to show how much you value your data is how much understanding you have about it.
+The goal is to demonstrate your ability to manage it, so you can get certified.

 Companies use many different types of databases.
 Depending on the specialization, Database Administrators (DBAs) could get hold of certifications that prove they have a broad knowledge of a specific database.
-Here we would talk about the best 5 database certifications.
+Here we will talk about the most popular 5 database certifications.

 - IBM Certified Database Administrator

-The IBM Certified Database Administrator is the Lead Database Administrator (DBA) for the DB2 product on the z/OS operating system.
-This certification demonstrates that you have the ability to navigate an IBM database server.
-This certification requires two exams in total.
+The IBM Certified Database Administrator is the Lead Database Administrator for the DB2 product on the z/OS operating system.
+Obtaining this certification demonstrates your ability to navigate an IBM database server.
+There are two exams required for this certification.
 A fundamental Certified Database Administrator certification and an Advanced Database Administrator form.
-The first exam tests you on fundamental knowledge of the daily administration tasks, Structured Query Language, IBM database security, and creating database objects.
+The first exam tests your knowledge of daily administration tasks, Structured Query Language, IBM database security, and creating database objects.
 The second exam evaluates your ability to perform advanced database tasks in security and migration.

 - Microsoft SQL Server Database certification: